About the author

 Still have all entries (AM, FM) in 3 ring binders.
 Chronological, frequency and State/Province.

 Discovered the hobby by accident listening to Big Jack (Armstrong) on 1100 WKYC Cleveland, as flipping between 920 WOKY and 1340 WRIT to hear favorite songs.
 Knew there was a hobby when, sitting on my grandpa's steps, in front of his home, heard this "noise" from the neighboring home.
 Went over and two grade school buddies had this huge SW radio, a reel to reel tape deck and a huge map with stars marking all things heard.
 Magazines with tons of radio.
 Wow!
 Wasn't the only one with the dx disease!
 If they could listen on SW, one could do the same on AM (and in 1971, FM!)

 The original radio was some small transistor radio.
 Later years, the "toys" got better and of course more, and more and more.
-It has better commented that there is a radio in every room.
+It has been said that there is a radio in every room.
 Truth is, it's more than that.
+Up to 5 is more like it.
 Go for a car ride.
 Always punching the buttons a lot.
 One quote is "all you do is listen to jingles and disc jockeys."
 And the noise in between!

 This hobby has been good.
 It cannot be explained to anyone, yet it has followed me for 50 years, plus.
 June 23rd, 1967 is when I began with AM.
 FM had the first log on August 3,1970.
 There's no end in sight.